DestroyerIV/TelegramBot-nodejs/readme.md

 > OpenData Service Token / Sign up in [Forms](http://opendata.emtmadrid.es/Formulario) and check your mail

 ## How to Install
+This library is installed by npm even though you can also clone the repository
+npm install emt-bus --save

 ## How to Use
    * Authentication